-Strawberry cultivation facility at the Hokkaido Teshikaga Farm Biomass Packaging Employing Sugarcane-based Materials The shopping bags provided at stores inside our Theme Parks and hotels are now eco-friendly.
-In FY 2015, we introduced biomass packaging partially made with sugarcane-based materials.
-This enables us to cut yearly CO2 emissions down by about 40% compared to conventional bags, which mainly use petroleum-based materials.
-The sugarcane that serves as the raw material is also being cultivated in such a way as to avoid damaging tropical forests and other elements in the ecosystem.
+Strawberry cultivation facility at the Hokkaido Teshikaga Farm

+The shopping bags provided for a fee at stores inside our Theme Parks and hotels are now ecofriendly.
+In FY 2015, we introduced biomass packaging partially made with plant-based materials.
+This enables us to cut yearly CO2 emissions down by about 40 percent compared to conventional bags, which mainly use petroleum-based materials.
+The plant that serves as the raw material is also being cultivated in such a way as to avoid damaging tropical forests and other elements in the ecosystem.